 This article appeared in our Mar/Apr 2018 issue of AT magazine.

-Christian Koch is a contributor for AAT's member magazine, Accounting Technician.
+Christian Koch is a contributor for AAT's student magazine, 20.